What makes a man a man? What does it mean to be a “real man”? What is a man (beyond the purely biological) in the first place?

 Mastering women, career, sex, fighting, survival or anything else doesn’t make you a man.
-Blending all of these to make the unique YOU is what makes a man truly remarkable.
+Blending all of these to make the unique YOU is what makes a man truly remarkable and grounded.

 You are on a journey to discover your own sense of self.

-What Makes a Man? – The Bottom Line
+What is a Man and What Makes You A Real Man?
+The Bottom Line

 True masculinity cannot be defined in one article or even in a book.
 It is something that is deeply personal, unique, and ineffable.